-Below, we chronicle what we believe exactly to be the 20 best things to do in Ireland.
+Below, we chronicle what we believe exactly to be the 20 top things to do in Ireland.

 20. Cross the Carrick-a-Rede rope bridge – Antrim’s famous seaside bridge

 As statistics about tourism in Ireland show, Northern Ireland is the 3rd most popular place for people to visit on the island of Ireland.
 The Carrick-a-Rede rope bridge is easily one of the most famous spots to visit when you are driving the Causeway coast.
 The rope bridge links mainland Antrim with Carrick Island and is in an area surrounded by dramatic landscapes.